Reemet/CBCypress/README.md

 * Wait for Cypress to finish installing.

 * Run tests with: npm run webCli ( web CLI will open up Cypress UI and you can visually observe tests.)
- Cypress IO will open up and click "Run all tests"
-  For mobile tests: npm run mobile ( might run through but have not tested right now )
+ When Cypress IO will open up and click "Run all tests" For mobile tests: npm run mobile ( might run through but have not tested right now )

  * to run tests headless run : npm run headless